Guardian ad litem in Passaic County NJ Child Custody Cases

 When it comes to child custody matters, our attorneys understand just how stressful this process can be and are prepared to provide you with the guidance and support you need during the entirety of this process.
 We have experience in high-conflict custody cases and in working with Guardian ad Litems.
 The family law attorneys of Del Sardo & Montanari can help you to ensure that your unique needs and concerns are properly heard and taken into account by the courts and that the court understands that your relationship with your children, and their best interests, are closely tied together.

-To speak with our firm in a free and confidential consultation regarding child custody, parenting time agreements, a child custody evaluation, or modifying existing child custody and parenting time agreement, please contact us online, or through our Woodland Park, NJ office at (973) 233-4396.
+To speak with our firm in a free and confidential consultation regarding child custody, parenting time agreements, a child custody evaluation, or modifying existing child custody and parenting time agreement, please contact us online, or through our Little Falls, NJ office at (973) 233-4396.